 The Screwdriver: There’s One in Every Toolbox

 Where would we be without it?
 More of a weapon when first developed in Europe during the middle ages, the screwdriver’s transition into a tool was very slow.
-This was because it was largely dependent on its counterpart, the screw, the metal version of which was not mass produced in the U.S. until the late 1700’s.
-Originally known as a turnscrew, the typical screwdriver found in America in the 1800’s had a pear shaped handle and a slotted screw blade.
-Often abused and substituted for other tools like chisels and crowbars, screwdrivers are today found in just about every home and most every industry.
+This was because it was largely dependent on its counterpart, the screw, the metal version of which was not mass-produced in the U.S. until the late 1700’s.
+Originally known as a turnscrew, the typical screwdriver found in America in the 1800’s had a pear-shaped handle and a slotted screw blade.
+Often abused and substituted for other tools like chisels and crowbars, screwdrivers are today found in just about every home and almost every industry.

 Several months ago, a group of tool junkies rated the best screwdrivers, listing implements manufactured by Klein (U.S. made), Felo Ergonic (German made) and PB Swiss (obviously Swiss made) as some of the best out there.